Would you like to do a private tour of Merida in the Yucatan?

 When artificial twine was invented the Sisal Barons lost their fortunes and moved to Mexico City, leaving their mansions, to start over again.
 The mansions and palaces fell into decay as the poorer people who moved in could not afford their upkeep.
 It is reported that there are 40,000 abandoned buildings still in Merida.

 These days some of the buildings have been restored and have been purchased by hotels, banks and insurance companies.
-Some are decaying rapidly as funds are not available for the upkeep, there are even somewhere families have just left them to decay, trying to live in them till the very last moment.
+Some are decaying rapidly as funds are not available for the upkeep, there are even some families have just left them to decay, trying to live in them till the very last moment.

 He remembers the prosperous times when this part of Pasejo de Montejo was so important to the economy of Merida but his heart was saddened to see such decay happening.